 The Council wants to intensify residential activity in the central city, which will help promote a vibrant, prosperous city centre.

 If you believe your development qualifies for a rebate and you haven't been advised of this please contact the Council's development contributions team and have them check for you.
 Our email address is: firstname.lastname@example.org

 This rebate scheme supports the development of new social housing by qualifying community trust organisations.
-The Council is looking to increase social housing provision and in particular to encourage community development of social housing that meets the needs of specific sectors of the community.
+The Council is looking to support further community development of social housing that meets the needs of specific sectors of the community.

 The rebate needs to be applied for and the applicant will need to provide evidence of it meeting the criteria of the scheme.
 Scheme criteria [PDF, 205 KB]